Ramadan Mubarak everyone! Let’s talk about food. Yep, food…!

-As much as Ramadan is known as the holy month of abstention, giving and devotion; we all know one of the highlights is all the Ramadan Bazaars that’s scattered throughout the country.
-With soooo many to choose from, it’s only right for us to compile this list of 5 bazaars you definitely have to visit!
+As much as Ramadan is known as a holy month, we all know one of the highlights are the Ramadan bazaars scattered across the country.
+With soooo many to choose from, we’ve decided to compile a list of some must-visit bazaars within the Klang Valley!

 Taman Tun Dr. Ismail (TTDI)

-Located at Jalan Tun Mohd Fuad 2 (opposite McDonald’s), TTDI’s Ramadan Bazaar packs quite a punch considering its modest size.
-Walking down the rows of canopies, you’ll be intoxicated with the waft of their famous chargrilled Ayam Percik.
-Don’t forget to try the equally sought out for Kambing Bakar Marvelous, where you’d witness glorious succulent roasts of lambs on rotisseries being carved out upon order *cue drool*.
-Your visit to this bazaar wouldn’t be complete without leaving with family favourites like Tepung Pelita, Raja Murtabak, Popiah Basah and Tauhu Sumendang.
+Located at Jalan Tun Mohd Fuad 2 (opposite McDonald’s), TTDI’s Ramadan bazaar packs a wallop considering its modest size.
+You’ll be intoxicated with the waft of their famous char-grilled ayam percik as you stroll down rows of canopies.
+Don’t forget to try the equally sought out Kambing Bakar Marvelous, where glorious succulent roasts of lambs are placed on rotisseries carved out upon order *cue drool*.
+And before you leave, bungkus yourself some tepung pelita, raja murtabak, popiah basah and tauhu sumendang.
 Where to find them?
 Follow the long queues of course!

-If you’re looking for traditional meals for your iftar, head on to the Kampung Baru Bazaar along Jalan Alang, where you’d find an abundance of traditional malay dishes and kuih-muih sold!
-Although the highlight at this Bazaar is the famous Roti Goreng McGyver, which is a meat-stuffed bun wrapped in thin popiah skin and deep-fried to golden perfection.
-Looking for a heavier break-fast, have a taste of the nasi arab or nasi kukus you would find along the stretch of tents.
-As an added bonus, free bubur lambuk is given daily during this holy month at the Kampung Baru Mosque, after Asar prayers.
-But hurry, long lines should be expected for this popular dish!
+If you fancy traditional meals for your iftar, head down to Kampung Baru’s Ramadan bazaar along Jalan Alang, where the abundance of Malay dishes and kuih-muih are sold!
+The highlight of this bazaar will have to be the famous roti goreng McGyver, which a meat-stuffed bun is wrapped in thin popiah skin and deep-fried to golden perfection.
+Looking for a heavier fast-breaking meal?
+Try out the nasi arab or nasi kukus found along the stretch of tents.
+As an added bonus, free bubur lambuk is given daily during this holy month at the Kampung Baru mosque, after Asar prayers.
+But hurry, long lines are expected!

-If you’re lazy to fight for a parking spot, Wangsa Maju’s Bazaar Ramadan is easily accessible by the Wangsa Maju LRT stop (Take the pedestrian bridge, across to the low-rise flats).
-This bazaar is one of the longest in the list, but you’ll find the vendors here selling a lot of the same dishes, it’s best if you just browse through the bazaar once, then do all your buying on your way back to your starting point.
-The best thing you can buy here is the popular Murtabak Maggi, which sounds a bit weird at first, but the taste and texture would have you wanting seconds!
+If you’re lazy to find for a parking spot, Wangsa Maju’s Ramadan bazaar is easily accessible via Wangsa Maju LRT station (take the pedestrian bridge and cross to the low-rise flats).
+This bazaar is one of the longest on this list, but you’ll find the vendors here sell a lot of the same dishes – it’s best to browse through the bazaar once, and buy on your way back to your starting point.
+The signature dish at this bazaar is the popular murtabak maggi, which sounds like a weird blend, but the taste and texture will have you coming back for seconds!

-The biggest bazaar in Klang Valley is located at the parking lot of Stadium Shah Alam Seksyen 13.
-You’d definitely notice your hunger here upon the sight of the glorious cascades of Ayam Golek at the bazaar.
-The traditional slow roast chicken is cooked to perfection over charcoal to give it that smokey flavour while retaining its juices.
-Besides that, be on the look out for the Gulai Kawah there, that’s popular among the locals as well as the variety of state Laksa dishes available.
-But honestly, there’s too many good dishes sold here to list down.
+The biggest bazaar in Klang Valley is located at Stadium Shah Alam Seksyen 13 car park.
+You’ll definitely notice your hunger pangs upon sight of the glorious cascades of ayam golek.
+The traditional slow roast chicken is cooked to perfection over charcoal to give it that smokey flavour whilst retaining its juices.
+It’s so good, you can even find bao imitations as well!
+Besides that, be on the lookout for the gulai kawah dish; popular among the locals, and the array of state laksa dishes available.
+But honestly, there are too many mouthwatering dishes sold here to list down.

 Variety At Its Best

-Throw your weight-loss plans aside, the variety of local and international dishes here is enough to have a 3-course iftar menu for every day of the month, and you’d still have dishes you haven’t tasted.
-But in the spirit of Ramadan, be sure to just buy the right portion for your iftar, as we’d hate food to go to waste.
-Have a blessed Ramadan from CatchThatBus!
+Throw your weight-loss plans aside – the variety of local and international dishes here are enough for a 3-course iftar menu to last the month, and you’d still have leftovers!
+But in the spirit of Ramadan, be sure to buy the right portion for your iftar, as we’d hate to see food go to waste.
+Have a blessed Ramadan from all of us at CatchThatBus!